Charles E W Bean, Diaries, AWM38 3DRL 606/5/1 - April - May 1915 - Part 1

 Albion Edgar Harpy 30

-Swiftsure Grafton Grampas 96
+Swiftsure Grafton Grampus 96

-Cornwallis Endymion Grasshopper A.E.
+Cornwallis Endymion.
+Grasshopper A.E.
 2

 Canopus Scourge B 6